Here's the deal:

 On Both Operating Systems

-- Disable autoplay videos on social media apps: This option is accessible within your Facebook, Twitter, and Instagram app settings.
+- Disable autoplay videos on social media apps: The option to disable autoplay videos is accessible within your Facebook app, Twitter, and Instagram app settings.

 - Use data-saving apps: Download apps like Opera Max or Neopard - these help you automatically shave down your usage.

 Just using these tips alone should lower your data usage by a considerable amount.
-That's not all, though, there are more ways to preserve those coveted GBs.
+As a bonus, adjusting your phone settings also saves battery life.
+We're not done yet: there are more ways to preserve those coveted GBs.

 3. Make WiFi Your Best Friend

-TechCrunch reported last year that 70% of internet traffic is comprised of streaming services, with YouTube perched at the top of the mobile data use heap.
-Stream just an hour of videos on the YouTubes or Netflix and you could burn through more than 400 MB.
+TechCrunch reported last year that 70 percent of internet traffic is comprised of streaming services, with YouTube perched at the top of the mobile data use heap.
+Stream just an hour of videos on YouTube or Netflix and you could burn through more than 400 MB.
 If you're on a limited data plan, that is not good news.

 Did you know that your cable or internet provider may be your key to free WiFi on the go?